mdsol/appconnect-ios/README.md

 - **OnePageFormViewController**:  Loads and displays a form on a single screen, providing validation before users submit forms.
 - **MultiPageFormViewController**: Loads and displays a form one field at a time.
 Uses the FieldViewController to display the fields.
 - **ReviewController**: Allows user to review their answers before submitting forms.

+### Using the Sample CRF

+This SDK also comes with a sample CRF (SampleCRF.xls) that contains the two forms used in the sample app.
+To use:

+- Import the accompanied CRF into Rave for a subject of your choosing.
+- Log in with the sample app using the credentials of the subject you chose.
+- You should see two forms, Form 1 and Form 2.
+The former is hardcoded to open as a one-page form.
+The latter will open as a multi-page form.